daumling/logo/spec/discussion.md

 ```

 If MAKE would accept unquoted symbols, then the latter assignment would be clear (assign 6 to C).
 See also below for the proposal to remove colons.

+## Numbers

+Currently, all Logo implementations that I know use the IEEE-754 floating point format, which introduces hard-to-explain rounding errors.
+Why is 0.1 + 0.2 = 0.300000000000004?
+OK, this could also be an implementation issue, but maybe we could agree on a BigInt format with, say, 64 bits with a fixed number of decimals, maybe configurable.

 ## Variables